 655. Seminar in History and Political Science for Teachers.
 Credit 3 hours.
 An intensive introduction to the sources, professional literature, and subject matter used in teaching history and political science at the middle and high school levels.
 May not be applied to the M.A. in History degree by students in the Thesis Option.
-Offered every summer term.
+May be repeated but Department Head approval is required to count for more than 3 hours to count toward the M.A. in History.
+Offered intermittently.

 698. Seminar in Selected Topics in History.
 Credit 3 hours.
 An intensive survey of a topic selected by the instructor.
-Topics and instructors will vary from year to year.
+Topics and instructors will vary from semester to semester.
 Study of primary sources and the historical literature, with student presentations and student-led seminar discussions emphasized.
-May be repeated but no more than 3 hours may be applied toward the M.A. in History degree.
-Offered every summer term.
+May be repeated but Department Head approval is required to count more than 3 hours toward the M.A. in History degree.
+Offered intermittently.